neo4j/graphql-tracker-temp/rfcs/relay/relay.md

 ### Type definitions

-Relationship definitions on the nodes also point to a properties type on either end
+Relationship definitions on the nodes also point to a properties interface on either end

 ```graphql
 type Movie @node {